bpucker/MGSE/README.md

   --m INT           Samtools sort memory [5000000000] --threads INT     Samtools sort threads [4]
-  --plot TRUE|FALSE Activate or deactivate generation of figures via matplotlib[FALSE]
+  --plot TRUE|FALSE Activate or deactivate generation of figures via matplotlib[FALSE] --blackoff TRUE|FALSE Deactivate the black listing of contigs with high coverage values [FALSE]
 ```

 __WARNING:__
 - if `--busco` is used, the BUSCO GFF3 files need to be in the default folder relative to the provided TSV file
 - MGSE requires absolute paths (at least use of absolute paths is recommended)
 - python 2.7.x is required for executing MGSE (transfer to python3 is planned)
+- Per default contigs with very high coverage values are put on a black list to prevent inflation of the genome size prediciton by plastome contigs (in plants).
+However, this function can be disabled via --blackoff to estimate genome sizes with more fragmented assemblies.

 __Possible reference regions:__